pupilfirst/pupilfirst/docs/users/students.md

 ### Add multiple students at once

 1. Fill in the details of the first student, and click the _Add to List_ button.
-2. This will add the first student to a list that is unsaved, and preserve the _Title_, _Affiliation_, and _Tags_, so that you can add more students to the list.
+2. This will add the first student to a list that is unsaved, and preserve the _cohort_, _Title_, _Affiliation_, and _Tags_, so that you can add more students to the list.
 3. Once you're okay with the list of students to be added, click the _Save List_ button.
 It'll add everyone you've listed as students in the course, together.

 ## Editing student details

 To edit a student's details, click on the student's name.
-You'll see all of the fields you entered in the creation form, and a few others:
+You'll see all of the fields you entered in the creation form, and one additional field:

-**Team Name**: If the student is in a team (details below), then you'll be able to edit the team's name here.

-**Personal Coaches**: This list allows you to [directly assign coaches](/users/coaches#student-team-coaches) to a student (or team), which will allow those coaches to review submission from that student (or team).
+**Personal Coaches**: This list allows you to [directly assign coaches](/users/coaches#student-team-coaches) to a student, which will allow those coaches to review submission from that student.

-**Access Ends On**: If set, the course will be marked as _ended_ for the student (or team) on this date.
-Students will retain access to the course, and their own submissions, but they will not be able to complete new targets.

 ## Student actions

 In addition to editing a student's details, you can switch to the _Actions_ tab which lists the actions that you can take on a student:

+**Course Certificates**<br/>
+This will list all the certificates that the student has earned in the course.
+You can view each certificate by clicking on the certificate ID.
+You can issue certificate from here and also revoke a certificate if needed.

 **Has this student dropped out?**<br/>
 If you click the _Dropout Student_ button, the student will lose _all_ access to the course.
 Unlike students whose access to a course ended on a certain date, students who are marked as dropped out will not be able to access course content, or their own work within a course.
 The course will still be displayed on their dashboard page (marked as _Dropped Out_), but they will not be able to access its curriculum.

 ## Inactive students

-Students whose access to a course has ended, or who were marked as dropped out will be hidden from the main list of (active) students.
-To see these inactive students, click the _Inactive Students_ button at the top-right of the students page.
-Inactive students can be reactivated by selecting one or more students or teams, and then choosing the _Reactivate Students_ option.
+Students whose access to a course has ended by being part of ended cohort or who were marked as dropped out will be hidden from the main list of (active) students.
+To see these inactive students, select the _ended_ and _dropped_ status filter from the _Multiselect Dropdown_ filter at the top of the students page.

+Inactive students can be reactivated by moving to a cohort that is not ended or reactivating a dropped out student from the _Actions_ tab.

 ## Teaming up students